Know where you stand in the OPM pipeline.

 - NFC

-Among comparable cases, 58% have reached this phase by Week 23 — based on opt-in retiree timelines plus OPM aggregates.
-9/30 cases are trending slower than 12/31.
+Among cases that separated the same quarter as you (Jul–Sep 2025), 58% have reached this stage by Week 23 — from opt-in retiree timelines plus OPM aggregates.

 Above is a composite case — a realistic federal retiree in limbo, not a real person’s file.
-When you start tracking, this is your case, with your dates and your cohort.
+When you start tracking, this is your case, with your dates and how you compare to retirees like you.

 Start tracking your case.